How Switch Works? How Does It Learn MAC Addresses?

-PC1 sets the target part to ff:ff:ff:ff:ff:ff to broadcast.
+PC1 sets the target part to ff:ff:ff:ff:ff:ff for Broadcast.
 In short, PC1 asks who owns the IP address 192.168.5.10 using the ARP protocol.
-The ARP address resolution protocol finds the address with the IP address 192.168.5.10 and then pings the next step.
+For this, ARP finds the device with 192.168.5.10.
+Then, in the next step, you perform the ping operation.

 How to Examine the Operating Logic of a Switch using Wireshark in GNS3